seren/zabbix-review-export-import/README.md

+Fork note as of 2025-02-05:

+Export is mostly compatible with Zabbix 7.2.3 using the latest pyzabbix (1.3.1).
+Import has not been maintained since this repo was forked.

 # Zabbix Review and Export/Import
 With Zabbix review and export (backup)/import you can create review mechanism and save/restore zabbix configuration as code (Monitoring as Code)